 If you are looking to do something a bit different in Iceland and experience the stunning scenery from a different angle, then why not try kayaking?
-We offer sea kayaking tours of various difficulties around Iceland and in the vicinity of Reykjavik.
+We offer sea and glacier lagoon kayaking tours of various difficulties around Iceland and in the vicinity of Reykjavik.

 When fire meets ice, water is formed.
 Cited as “the Land of Fire and Ice,” Iceland harbors a rich diversity of water bodies, many of which can be explored aboard a kayak.
 If you’ve never tried kayaking, kayaking tours in Iceland are a good starting point.
 For those who already enjoy drifting to the speed of a current, day expeditions into fjords or glacier lagoons will be just as challenging as they’re stunning.